Forssa

 The municipality is unilingually Finnish.
 However, the name Forssa comes from the Swedish word "fors", meaning rapids.

 Forssa is the central locality of the Forssa sub-region.
 The city is bordered with Jokioinen to the west, Tammela to the east and south and Humppila and Urjala to the north.
 As well as Forssa, the Forssa sub-region includes Jokioinen, Tammela, Humppila and Ypäjä.
-Forssa is the smallest of the three cities in Tavastia Proper, with a population of about 16,500, and in terms of population Forssa is the 67th largest municipality in Finland.
+Forssa is the smallest of the three cities in Kanta-Häme, with a population of about 16,500, and in terms of population Forssa is the 67th largest municipality in Finland.
 The population in Forssa has concentrated on the Forssa central conurbation in the southern part of the municipality, which also spreads over to the municipalities of Jokioinen and Tammela.
 The area of the former municipality of Koijärvi in the northern part of the city is a sparsely populated rural area.

 Forssa grew and developed in the 19th century when the textile industry grew.
 In the 20th century the city barely grew at all between the two World wars.
 A new growth phase began in the 1960s, sped by construction industry.
 The population of Forssa was as its highest in the middle 1980s when the city had a bit over 20 thousand inhabitants for two years.
 The growth of the city since stopped as the industry started diminishing.
 By 1994 the population had decreased by a few hundred people, but after that the decrease in population grew.
 By late 2005 Forssa had lost over two thousand people compared to its highest point.
 In 2008 the population of Forssa increased for the first time since 1993.
 After 2010 population has again decreased, with the population in 2016 being about 17,300.
 Today the food industry is a notable employer.

 The location of Forssa, in the middle of the triangle formed by the cities of Helsinki, Turku and Tampere, is sometimes seen as ideal, as commute trips to the largest cities in the country are fast.
 The distance to Helsinki is 110 kilometres, the distance to Tampere is 87 kilometres and the distance to Turku is 88 kilometres.